iamveronica/iamx/README.md

 http://veganbunny.com/projects/flashiamx/iamxvolatile.html

-This is an Adobe Flash website I created for a college class.
-It's a re-design of IAMX.eu.
+This is an Adobe Flash website mock-up that I created in 2011 for a college class.

-I do not own all images within the website.

 ![screenshot](http://veganbunny.com/portfolio/images/iamx/iamx.png)